-Drusilla, the undoubted ringleader of this little ambush, darts forward out of the crowd to embrace me, pulling me so tight against her body that I can barely draw breath.
-Even when she's loving me she suffocates me, I think.
-I can practically hear Xander's voice speaking in my head telling me to suck it up and deal with my choices.
-You're the one that stays with her Buffy, he says to me.
+Dru, the undoubted ringleader of this little ambush, darts forward out of the crowd to embrace me, pulling me so tight against her body that I can barely draw breath.
+Even when she's loving me, she suffocates me.
+I can practically hear Xander's voice in my head telling me to suck it up and deal with my choices.
+You're the one that stays with her, he says.
 I tell him to shut it and he gives me the finger.

 "I can believe it," I say.
 "I just don't want to accept it".

-"Did you guess?
-Huh?" she asks, practically bouncing in the air with excitment.
+"Did you guess, huh?" she asks, practically bouncing in the air with excitement.

 "Did I guess what, Dru?"

-It's first appearance coincided with the advent of my first period, which had the audacity to appear before Dru's did, and she took it upon herself to throw a hissy fit in my bathroom when I was bleeding all over the place and struck with the sudden urge to cry out for my mother, who had died two years previously.
-You're welcome to it, she'd said.My mom said you're gonna get hair all over your body like a beast and be bent over in pain for a week every month and the younger you are when you first get it the worse it is, so enjoy your first period, beast.
-Of course, Dru's period hadn't taken long to join the party and by then, well it was a sign of how old and mature you were of course.
+Of course, Dru's period hadn't taken long to join the party and by then, well, it was a sign of how old and mature you were, of course.
 It had gone from the worst curse in the world to the happiest most fantabulous thing ever in the space of three months.
-But the beast nickname stuck around for a good few years after that, always said with that twinkle in Dru's eye, and I would be struck with the sudden urge to find a mirror and make sure I was no longer that 12-year-old bleeding girl crying out for a mother that would never come.
+But the beast nickname stuck around for a good few years after that, always said with that twinkle in Dru's eye, and I would be struck with the sudden urge to find a mirror to make sure I was no longer that 12 year-old bleeding girl crying out for a mother that would never come.

 And apparently now it was back, in all its glory, for my 30th birthday.
 Happy Birthday to me.

 "No, of course I didn't guess.
-You think I would've worn my crappy pinafore if I knew I was going to a party after work?"
+You think I would've worn my crappy work clothes if I knew I was going straight to a party?"

 "Well, you know me.
 Why waste money on shoes I'm hardly ever going to wear?"